Top 10 HIPAA Violations to Avoid in 2026 — Ranked by OCR Enforcement Frequency

 8. Improper disposal of paper or electronic records

-Hard drives donated without secure wipe.
-Paper records left in unlocked dumpsters.
-Old servers sold on eBay still containing patient data.
-These cases recur because disposal is treated as an operational afterthought rather than a documented procedure.
+Hard drives donated without secure wipe, paper records left in unlocked dumpsters, old servers sold on eBay still carrying patient data — these cases recur because disposal sits as an operational afterthought rather than a documented procedure with chain-of-custody attestation.

 45 CFR §164.310(d)(2)(i) requires policies for disposal of media and devices.
 NIST SP 800-88 provides the technical guidance for media sanitization.